-Savious makes her home with her mother.
-Carrying water, gathering firewood and teaching others are her household duties.
+Savious lives with her mother.
+She is responsible for carrying water, gathering firewood and teaching others.
 Her mother is sometimes employed as a laborer.
 There are 3 children in the family.

-Please remember Savious in your prayers.
-Your love and support will help her to receive the assistance she needs to grow and develop.
+Your love and support will help Savious to receive the assistance she needs to develop her potential.
+Please pray for her.

 Savious lives in the hillside community of Kabahesi, home to approximately 25,900 residents.
 Typical houses are constructed of dirt floors, clay walls and corrugated tin roofs.
 The primary ethnic group is Bakiga and the most commonly spoken language is Rukiga.